run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 1. The Grafana component is not required for Run:ai.

+!!!
+Notes
+    * In an air-gapped environment, if needed, configure the `global.imageRegistry` value to reference the local registry hosting the Prometheus images.
+    * For troubleshooting information, see the [Prometheus Troubleshooting Guide](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/troubleshooting.md){target=_blank}.

 ## Optional Software Requirements

 The following software enables specific features of Run:ai